dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Endless Thirst (Venthyr)

-Tuned a lot higher than all other conduits and further reduces the value of crit.
+~~Tuned a lot higher than all other conduits and further reduces the value of crit.~~ Fixed

 ### Evolved Swarm (Necrolord)